 Veterinarians Making a Profit

 One of the five biggest reasons is profitability.
 As would be the case of Stock Market pricing, the more interest and demand there is in a product, the more people will invest in it.
 This also means the rates may increase to make money from the product.
-Before jumping the gun here and assuming veterinarians are getting too greedy, “profitability” doesn’t necessarily mean trying to rake in big bucks.
+Before jumping to conclusions here and assuming veterinarians are getting too greedy, “profitability” doesn’t necessarily mean trying to rake in big bucks.

 The cost of veterinary school can put aspiring veterinarians deeply in debt by the time they graduate.
 As with any business, they may want to try to, at least, break even.
 This may come in the form of higher rates for medicine through online pharmacies, exam fees, and diagnostics.